 Successful Farming Radio

-It’s the producer's job to make the transition from mom-to-feed-bunk as smooth as possible.
+Properly weaning calves is critical for growth.
+It’s the job of the producer to make the transition from mom-to-feed-bunk as smooth as possible.

 Harvest is just weeks away and maybe you’re in the market for a late-model combine.
 It’s a buyer’s market on used machines.

 Deciding on which cattle to cull and which ones to keep impacts future herd performance and profitability.
 There are many factors in that decision.

 Groundhogs are popular on February 2nd, but if they’ve taken up residence under your shed they're never welcome.
 Their burrows can cause damage.